Officials identify two men gunned down at Casa Grande Mobile Home Park

 "I knew as soon as I saw him and I heard the shots, I knew that is exactly what had been done because he was threatening to harm them.
 I never thought he was going to shoot anybody," said a neighbor who knew the alleged shooter.

-“There had been on and off fights going on for about two months.
-And the suspect threaten to stab them on the golf course,” said neighbor Bob Fenna.
+"There had been on-and-off fights going on for about two months.
+And the suspect threatened to stab them on the golf course," said neighbor Bob Fenna.
 Fenna said the shooter considered him his friend.

-Neighbors say both Bracke and Hanen reported the alleged shooters threatening behavior to management.
-They believe it is what caused the shooter to get evicted, promoting this horrific attack.
+Neighbors say both Bracke and Hanen reported the alleged shooter's threatening behavior to management.
+They believe it is what caused the shooter to get evicted, leading to the horrific attack.

 "He was one scary guy," said neighbor Lisa Blaskie